Low-Precision Training of Large Language Models: Methods, Challenges, and Opportunities: Basic Knowledge

-\textbf{Fixed-Point and Integer Formats.} Fixed-point representation is a numerical encoding method that expresses fractional numbers by assigning a fixed number of bits to their integer and fractional components.
-When no bits are allocated to the fractional part, the format simplifies to a conventional integer representation.
-A signed fixed-point scalar $a$ with a total bit-width of $B$ and binary representation $R = (a_0, a_1, \dots, a_{B-1}) \in \{0,1\}^{B}$ is given by~\mcite{Sakr}{sakrs19}:
+\textbf{Fixed-Point and Integer Formats.} Fixed-point representation assigns fixed bit counts to the integer and fractional parts of a value.
+Without fractional bits, it reduces to conventional integer representation.
+A signed fixed-point scalar $a$ with bit-width $B$ and binary representation $R = (a_0, a_1, \dots, a_{B-1}) \in \{0,1\}^{B}$ can be written as~\mcite{Sakr}{sakrs19}:

-where $r$ denotes the predefined dynamic range of $a$.
-To simplify hardware implementation, $r$ is often restricted to a constant power of two.
-When $r = 2^{B-1}$, the expression reduces to the standard two's-complement integer representation:
+where $r$ denotes the predefined dynamic range and is often restricted to a power of two for hardware simplicity.
+When $r = 2^{B-1}$, the expression becomes the standard two's-complement integer representation:

-In this case, the fractional component vanishes, and the dynamic range $r$ scales the result to interval $[-2^{B-1}, 2^{B-1}-1]$.
-Fixed-point arithmetic is widely used in embedded systems and digital signal processing due to its hardware efficiency, as it eliminates the need for floating-point units.
-However, its static precision necessitates careful design to prevent overflow or underflow errors.
+In this case, the fractional component vanishes and the result lies in $[-2^{B-1}, 2^{B-1}-1]$.
+Fixed-point arithmetic is hardware-efficient, but its static precision requires careful control of overflow and underflow.

-\textbf{Floating-Point Formats.} Modern computing systems predominantly rely on floating-point representations for numerical computations due to their ability to efficiently handle a wide dynamic range and precision.
-A floating-point number typically comprises three components: the sign bit $s$, which determines the sign of the number; the exponent $e$, which controls the dynamic range; and the mantissa $m$, which governs the precision.
-The general form of a floating-point number is given by:
+\textbf{Floating-Point Formats.} Floating-point representations are widely used because they support a much larger dynamic range.
+A floating-point number contains a sign bit $s$, an exponent $e$ that controls range, and a mantissa $m$ that controls precision.
+Its general form is:

 where $b$ denotes the exponent bias.